phated/grunt-enyo/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+0.1.0alpha4 - Build task - no need for minify.sh or minify.bat

 0.1.0alpha3 - Add task - local only (add:layout)